rduenasf/birding/docs/birds/eargre.md

 scientific_name: "Podiceps nigricollis"
 order: "Podicipediformes"
 family: "Podicipedidae (Grebes)"
 description: "Podiceps nigricollis is a species of bird in the Podicipedidae (Grebes) family.
-It has been observed 4 times."
+It has been observed 5 times.
+It has been photographed."
 species_group: "Grebes"
 species_code: "eargre"

 sidebar_position: 146
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Podicipediformes
   - Podicipedidae (Grebes)
   - Grebes
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---